kaushikpaul34/Entities_Healthcare_data/README.md

 - To develop an algorithm to extract and map diseases with their corresponding treatments from a medical dataset, presenting the information in a simplified table or dictionary format for non-medical individuals, as illustrated by identifying "cancer" and its likely treatment "chemotherapy" from a sample sentence.

 ## Conclusions
+- We have used "sklearn_crfsuite" to train the model.
 - The F1 score is calculated as the harmonic mean of precision and recall.
 - We have calculated the f1 score using the actual labels and the predicted labels of the test dataset is 0.91.
+- Created a dictionary and a function for identifying Diseases and Treatments using Custom NER.

 ## Technologies Used
 - Python 3.8